RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 [Areopagitica](http://en.wikipedia.org/wiki/Areopagitica)?
-Maybe free speech is a kind of civic "safety valve" allowing aggrieved citizens to march in the streets or issue screeds on street corners instead of arming themselves and starting a civil war?
+Maybe free speech is a kind of civic "safety valve" allowing aggrieved citizens to march in the streets or stand on soap boxes and harangue others, instead of arming themselves and starting a civil war?
 Theories one and all that have been propounded as possible reasons we have a First Amendment.